Khurramnaveed3233/M-Language-Functions-Explained-Power-Query-/README.md

 Returns the result of converting all characters in text to lowercase.
 An optional culture may also be provided (for example, "en-US").

-Syntax: Text.Lower(text as nullable text, optional culture as nullable text) as nullable text
+    The syntax is: Text.Lower(text as nullable text, optional culture as nullable text) as nullable text

 Example: Get the lowercase version of "AbCd".